 Don’t become another statistic, focus on building your list now!

-And just talking about statistics, here's an interesting one for you:
+And talking about statistics, here's an interesting one for you to digest:

-That means if you're not growing your email list now, you're not growing your customer base either, and that means missing out on potential revenue/business to your blog.
+That means if you’re not growing your email list, you’re not growing your customer base either, and that means missing out on potential revenue/business to your blog.

 Here are some recommended posts on list building to get you started –